How to Send WhatsApp Messages from Arduino Uno R4 Wifi Board

 Templates Payload Structure

-Every WhatsApp notification sent from your Arduino WhatsApp notification system follows an identical HTTPS request structure.
+Every Arduino WhatsApp message sent through CircuitDigest Cloud uses the same HTTPS request structure.
 You do not need to write different code for each template.
 The only changes required are the template_id field and the values inside the variables object.

 Think of the JSON payload as a form with fixed field names but dynamic content.
 The CircuitDigest Cloud platform reads your submitted data, identifies which template you selected, and automatically inserts your variable values into the corresponding placeholders before delivering the alert.